model-checking/rust-lean-models/README.md

 ## Installation

-To use the library, add the following lines to your `lakefile.lean`:
+-  Add the following lines to your `lakefile.lean`:

-` require rust-lean-models from git "https://github.com/model-checking/rust-lean-models" `
+    ` require «rust-lean-models» from git "https://github.com/model-checking/rust-lean-models" `

+- Change the lean version in `lean-toolchain.lean`:
+    ` leanprover/lean4:v4.10.0-rc2 `

-Then do `lake update` in the terminal.
+- Run `lake update` in the terminal.

+- Import the packages and open the namespaces"

+    ```
+    import RustLeanModels.Basic
+    import RustLeanModels.RustString
+    open RustString
+    open Iterator
+    ```

 ## Usage
 ### Translating a Rust program